 Tickets are $18 for more information visit the Harley-Davidson Website

-The Milwaukee Art Museum
+2. The Milwaukee Art Museum

-Make sure to stand in the centre of the Reiman Suspension Bridge that connect the museum to the city to capture it's beauty.
+Make sure to stand in the centre of the Reiman Suspension Bridge that connects the museum to the city of Milwaukee to capture it's beauty.

 See more at the Milwaukee Art Museum website